florinulrich/BINF4241-group23/Assignment3/ANSWERS.md

 <<PART 3>>

-2) Implement a Scoreboard and a ChessPieceIterator class
+3) Implement a Scoreboard using the Observer pattern